Nikoletos-K/Greek-Ministry-of-Labour-website/README.md

 ---

-# Redesigned the website of greek Ministry of Labour
+# Redesigned of the Greek Ministry of Labor website focusing on UX-Design

-Redesigning the website of greek Ministry of Labour, focusing on UX Design.
+Redesigned the website of greek Ministry of Labour, focusing on UX Design.
 Made using PHP, SQL, HTML, CSS (Bootstrap) and JAVASCRIPT (Bootstrap, jQuery).